cs3110/textbook/_sources/chapters/intro/intro.md

 visible difference is likely to be the VS Code plugin for OCaml.
 In Fall 2020 the badly-aging "OCaml and Reason IDE" plugin was still being used.
 It has since been superceded by the "OCaml Platform" plugin.

+The order that the textbook covers topics sometimes differs from the order that the videos cover the topics, simply because the videos originate from lectures.
+The videos are placed in the textbook nearest to the topic they cover, but that does mean sometimes the videos are not in chronological order.
 ```

 {{ video_embed | replace("%%VID%%", "MUcka_SvhLw")}}